4th Workshop on Internet Based Control Education (IBCE2024)

 Welcome

 IBCE is a Hybrid Event with both on-site and online presentations/activities.
-First call for papers can be downloaded here Call for Papers - PDF version

 Conference proceedings will appear in IFAC-PapersOnline, indexed in WoS and Scopus.